-The best Hamburg bars
+Best Hamburg bars

 Hidden behind a nondescript doorway on Paul-Roosen-Straße you’ll find Clockers.
-It may look like nothing much from the outside, but once you buzz in you’ll uncover a relative Narnia.
+It may look like nothing much from the outside, but once you buzz in you’ll uncover a boozy Narnia.
 Talk about bringing the outside in: Clockers is a modest basement joint with fake grass and logs on the walls, all overshadowed by a tree branching overhead.
 Beeline for the bar, pull up a stool and order something with gin – they distill their own after all.
-They even host gin tastings, so check their website for future dates before you head down.
+They also host gin tastings, so check their website for dates before you head down.
 A little exploration will land you in the even tinier upstairs room that looks a little like a library, with leather chesterfields and an overflowing bookshelf.

-While Sternschanze fast evolves, you can trust Le Fonque to stay true to its roots.
+While Sternschanze fast evolves, you can trust Le Fonque to stay true to its alternative roots.
 Firstly, they’re vinyl obsessives and will play nothing else.
-Secondly, the prices remain reasonable, so you can happily sip your Astras safe in the knowledge that your piggybank will still be intact come morning.
+Secondly, the prices remain reasonable, so you can happily sip your Astras safe in the knowledge your piggybank will still be intact come morning.
 The exterior is mysteriously plain, if bright red, hinting at the enigmatic innards, which are also awash in red lighting.
 A DJ, pitched at the bar, plays a mix of funk and soul nightly, luring you down the grungy stairs, into the welcoming womb of the drinking/dancing den.